GeorgeWere/georgewere.github.io/_posts/2021-12-04-htb-explore.md

 ---
 layout: post
 title: "HTB: EXPLORE (10.10.10.247)"
-description: "Explore was an easy Android box that needed a little more enumeration to discover more ports.
+description: "Explore is an easy Android box, the first of its kind on HTB.
 First I will check out the services running on the ports and discover ESFileExplorer which is vulnerable to CVE-2019-6447.
 This will allow me to read, list and get files.
 I will find a an image with credentials to the ssh service.
 Once logged in via SSH I will check for listening services and discover a hidden service listening on port  5555.
 I will forward this port to my box and use ADB to connect and gain root shell on the box."
 tags: [ctf, hackthebox, android, adb, debug-port, es-file-explorer, CVE-2019-6447, '5555', explore, nmap, port-forwad]
 image: "/assets/img/explore/Explore.png"
 ---